kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 ## RESPECTFULNESS
 Having leaders who treat all employees with dignity and show appreciation for effort made.

-### EGOCENTRIC OR AGGRESSIVE LEADERS
+### AGGRESSIVE OR EGOCENTRIC LEADERS
-> Employees perceive leaders as egocentric or aggressive.
+> Employees perceive leaders as aggressive or egocentric.
 They are disrespectful to staff and their communication is aggressive and rude.
 Some leaders come off as conceited.

 __Exemplary statements reported by employees:__